maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md

 All possible keys in that association are:

 * `"MaxEvents"`: limit the number of individual replacements (in the [`SetReplace`](../SetReplace.md) function meaning).
+* `"MaxDestroyerEvents"`: limits the number of destroyer events per expression.
+That is, when the destroyer events count of a given expression reaches the maximum number allowed, no further match will involve said expression.
 * `"MaxGenerations"`: limit the number of generations (steps in [`SetReplaceAll`](../SetReplace.md) meaning), same as specifying steps directly as a number in `WolframModel`.
 * `"MaxVertices"`: limit the number of vertices in the *final* state only (the total count throughout evolution might be